shubhank-saxena/stress-ng-server/README.md

 # Stress-ng REST server
 This is a very basic Flask based REST server which takes in the stress-ng factors like compute,storage and netwok along with time and allows to run time varying stress tests.
-There are two modes available -
+There are three modes available -

-- ### Step Varying Mode
+## 1. Step Varying Mode
 This mode allows to increase the loads by some fixed unit and at some fixed step time.
 A sample json would be as follows -
 ```python
 step_time = {